The definition of the Market Profile™ is a visual representation to evaluate fair market value in real time expressed in statistical distributions.

-Charting Market Profiles™ is traditionally plotted as 30 minute time inverals similair to a 30 minute bar or candlestick chart.
-Each plot,building block, or letter print is referred to a “Time Price Opportunity” that represents the natural Market Auction process.
+Charting Market Profiles™ is traditionally plotted in 30 minute time intervals similair to a 30 minute bar or candlestick chart.
+Each plot,building block, or letter print is referred to a “Time Variable Profiles” (TVP) that represents the natural market auction process.

-The distribution is developed through TPOs (time price opportunity(ies)).
+The distribution is developed through TVPs (Time Variable Profiles).
 Traditional candles and bar charts develop on the Y axis in a linear fashion based off of time.
 The Market Profile develops both on the Y axis and X axis to form distributions.
 Which inherently displays more information.